 National accounts provide statistics on the structure and development of economies.
-The European system of national and regional accounts (ESA 2010) is the latest internationally compatible accounting framework used within the EU.
+The European System of national and regional Accounts (ESA 2010) is the latest internationally compatible accounting framework used within the EU.
 It provides a systematic and detailed description of the economy; its legal basis is Regulation (EU) No 549/2013 on the European system of national and regional accounts in the European Union.

 National accounts describe and analyse the economic interactions (transactions) within an economy; they may be used to observe economic activity within the domestic territory.
-The most well-known indicator from national accounts is gross domestic product (GDP), which provides a measure of the overall size of a country’s economy, as measured by the sum of the gross value added of all resident institutional units engaged in production, plus any taxes on products and minus any subsidies on products.
+The most well-known indicator from national accounts is gross domestic product (GDP), which provides a measure of the overall size of a country’s economy, measured by the sum of the gross value added of all resident institutional units engaged in production, plus any taxes on products and minus any subsidies on products.

 Research and development (R & D)

-The main concepts and definitions that are used in research and development (R & D) statistics are presented in the Frascati Manual; it provides guidelines for collecting and reporting data on R & D. The manual also provides a definition of R & D which comprises creative and systematic work undertaken in order to increase the stock of knowledge — including knowledge of humankind, culture and society — and to devise new applications of available knowledge.
+The main concepts and definitions used in research and development (R & D) statistics are presented in the Frascati Manual; it provides guidelines for collecting and reporting data on R & D. The manual also provides a definition of R & D which comprises creative and systematic work undertaken in order to increase the stock of knowledge — including knowledge of humankind, culture and society — and to devise new applications of available knowledge.